earthly/lib/rust/README.md

 ## +INIT

-This function stores the configuration required by the other functions in the build environment filesystem, and installs required dependencies.
+This function sets some configuration in the environment (used by following functions), and installs required dependencies.
 It must be called once per build environment, to avoid passing repetitive arguments to the functions called after it, and to install required dependencies before the source files are copied from the build context.

 ### Usage